 value after method call: 11

-In this example, we created object pb of the class Prepbytes.
-Now we passed the object of the class to the method call.
-Now, if we increment the value of the variable number it will also reflect in the main method.
+In this example, we created an object pb of the class Prepbytes.
+We’ve now passed the class object to the method call.
+If we increase the value of the variable number, the main method will also change.
 So now if we print the value of the variable number it will be modified (value=11) after the increment method call.
 This is one way to achieve call by reference in java.

 class Prepbytes{ // pass array of type int as a parameter public static void increment(int[] number){ number[0] = number[0]+1; // increment first element of an array by 1 System.out.println("value in method: "+number[0]); } public static void main(String[] args) { int[] number=new int[1]; // create an array of size 1 number[0]=10; // assign value to fist element of an array System.out.println("value before method call: "+number[0]); increment(number); System.out.println("value after method call: "+number[0]); } }